 The Notice is not a lawsuit.
-If you have questions about a possible lawsuit, you should contact the copyright owner at the contact information set out in the Notice.
+If you have questions about a possible lawsuit, you may contact the copyright owner at the contact information set out in the Notice.
+If you decide to contact the sender, please be aware that you will no longer be anonymous to them.
 If you would like legal advice, your provincial or territorial law society or bar association has a lawyer referral service who you can contact if you need help finding a lawyer.